akosiorek/akosiorek.github.io/_posts/2017-09-03-implementing-air.markdown

 Variational Autoencoders (VAEs) are getting more and more popular in the Machine Learning community.
 While the formulation is more involved then that of a typical feed-forward neural network, VAEs have a lot of added benefits.
-I've been recently playing with one of the more complicated VAE model: [Attend, Infer, Repeat (AIR)](https://papers.nips.cc/paper/6230-attend-infer-repeat-fast-scene-understanding-with-generative-models) by [Ali Eslami et. al.](http://arkitus.com/) from [DeepMind](https://deepmind.com/), and I must say it's really cool.
+I've been recently playing with one of the more complicated VAE models: [Attend, Infer, Repeat (AIR)](https://papers.nips.cc/paper/6230-attend-infer-repeat-fast-scene-understanding-with-generative-models) by [Ali Eslami et. al.](http://arkitus.com/) from [DeepMind](https://deepmind.com/), and I must say it's really cool.
 In this blog post, I will describe the model and break it down into simple components.
-We will also cover implementation, or rather the issues I had while implementing it.
+We will also cover parts of the implementation and some issues I had while implementing it.
 The full implementation is available [here](https://github.com/akosiorek/attend_infer_repeat).

 # What does AIR do?
-Take a look at the figure below.
-Given an image, we would like to reconstruct it.
-Instead of doing it in a single shot, however, we'd like to focus on interesting parts of the image and reconstruct them one by one.
+AIR aims to reconstruct an image, but instead of doing it in a single shot, it focuses on interesting image parts one-by-one.
+The figure below demonstrates AIR's inner workings.
+It takes a look at the image, figures out how many interesting parts there are and where they are in the image.
+It then reconstructs them by painting one-part-at-a-time onto a blank canvas.
 AIR takes a look at the image, figures out how many interesting parts there are, and reconstructs it by painting one-part-at-a-time onto a blank canvas.
 Sounds easy enough?
 Well, it's not, and for two reasons: